pokrakam/SAPlink-Git/README.md

 # SAPlink-Git

-SAPLlink packaged for easy installation via [abapGit](https://github.com/larshp/abapgit).
+SAPlink packaged for easy installation via [abapGit](https://github.com/larshp/abapgit).

 Motivation: The version at [sapmentors/SAPlink](https://github.com/sapmentors/SAPlink) is just a straight migration of the original SAPlink repository into GitHub.
 It still requires manual download and installation of separate pieces.